Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Is Old Republic Home Warranty available in my state?

-What is Old Republic's BBB rating?
+What is Old Republic's BBB rating in 2026?

 How does the Old Republic claims process work?